 So how does this compare to other EVs and gas vehicles?
 The best way to compare it on a cost-per-mile basis (or better yet, cost-per-100 mile so it’s not in cents).
 Here’s a quick comparison of popular vehicles.
 The assumptions are $2.80 / gallon of gas and $0.18 / kWh (assuming charging outside of home at times).
 MPGe is MPG equivalent, provided by EPA.

 |2019 Chevy Bolt||119||$4.54|

 |2019 Honda Accord Hybrid||48||$5.83|

 Tesla Home Charging Time

 When you charge at home with a Tesla Wall Connector, how long it takes depends on what amperage is connected to the charger / connector.
-Tesla home charging connectors use 240V connectors and will typically connect to a 20 amp or higher circuit in your house.
+Tesla home charging connectors use 240-volt outlets and will typically connect to a NEMA 14-50 plug on a 50 amp or higher circuit in your house.”
+These chargers are usually installed by electricians.
 Note that even though you connect to a 20 amp circuit, the maximum charge the Tesla Wall Connector will draw will be lower than that (e.g. 16 amps).

 Home Charging Times with Wall Connector

 Here’s a chart of typical home charging times based on your 240V circuit amps: